ospfranco/ospfranco.github.io/_posts/2024-06-25-client guide to react native modules.md

 ## Cons

 - They **only** run on expo apps
-- JSI is C++, Expo Modules are Swift/Kotlin, so **there is** a runtime performance.
-It's not nothing, but is more than good enough for the general use case
+- JSI is C++, Expo Modules are Swift/Kotlin, so **there is** a runtime performance cost.
+It's not nothing, but is more than good enough for the general use case.
+I posted benchmarks in my Twitter.
 - The signatures of functions need to be adjusted manually between native and the JS side

 # C++ Turbo Modules